 Health and safety practices 100%

 Working Conditions 100%

-15 underway to address safety-rel e action taken or The corrective actions are taken on all the ated incidents (if observations/findings noted during the assessment cerns arising from process.
-This is an ongoing practice at sites . actices and working
+15 underway to address safety-rela ated incidents (if cerns arising from The corrective actions are taken on all the observations/findings noted during the assessment process.
+This is an ongoing practice at sites.